JOELFRANKO/PhishSite/README.md

 # Phishing Website Detector

-It is a Phishing website deteting android application
+It is a Phishing website deteting android application.

 <h2>Screen shots</h2>